illume/renesortfun/README.md

 # Rene sort fun(ction)

+Note: this is just experimental code, please don't use.

 Some time ago, MS enabled avx512f in HyperV/WSL so now it would be convenient to work on.
 As well, AMD are releasing avx512 support in their next generation CPUs so it seems the instruction set isn't dead.
 I haven't really done any avx512 stuff, so am looking forward to learning that.
 Another thing I want to try is SIMD everywhere(SIMDe), which allows porting Intrinsics to different architectures.
 I've used SSE2neon, but SIMDe is much more further along (but still missing many parts of the massive avx512 instruction set).
 I'm interested to know what sort of performance it can give on apple silicon for a straight port using avx512... if SIMDe supports the instrinsics needed.
 Not super optimistic I'll finish, but will make a start for sure and will hopefully be able to answer the novel question about the suitability of SIMDe for avx512 and sorting.

 ## day 0